alb-i986/selenium-tinafw/README.md

 ### Configuration
 Under `src/main/resources/` you can find the config file `selenium-tinafw.default.properties`.

 Copy it to your project, under a 'resources' directory, customize it as per your needs, and add it to your VCS.
-Besides, you can have another config file, which you should _not_ version, in which you can override any property defined in the defaults file.
+Besides, you can have another config file, which you must name `selenium-tinafw.custom.properties`, and you should _not_ version, in which you can override any property defined in the defaults file.

 ## TODO